 In particular, a couple of key points in LegalTech’s summary of the case are important for those responsible for the retention and governance of corporate records:

-- No special effort was made to preserve document concerning the Buzzfeed piece. ”Plaintiff “was instructed by counsel to preserve evidence only evidence only after the lawsuit was filed.”
+- No special effort was made to preserve the document concerning the Buzzfeed piece. ”Plaintiff “was instructed by counsel to preserve evidence only evidence only after the lawsuit was filed.”

 - Metadata was inadvertently modified and deleted when the plaintiff attempted to manually move files to a production repository.

 What happened here was spoliation: data was moved from one location to another in such a way that the metadata was modified or even removed.
-Here’s a real-world impact of what can happen when a technical decision to treat data in a more casual unstructured manner has repercussions to the bottom line.
+Here’s a real-world impact of what can happen when a technical decision to handle data in a more unstructured manner has repercussions to the bottom line.
 Often people look at our retention solutions; and then try to go and make low cost workarounds that involve pushing or copying data from one system to another without understanding the impact to not only the record, but the impact when challenged in court.
-We see it time and again, and we’ve yet to see a long term successful outcome when attempting to short-cut proper retention protocols.
+We see it time and again, and we’ve yet to see a long term successful outcome when attempting to short-cut proper archiving protocols.

 However, technology is just part of the issue.
 In a recent judges’ report cited in this article, “30 active federal judges said the problem with e-Discovery for most attorneys isn’t process or technology, it’s an overly adversarial mindset.
 When asked how attorneys could best improve e-Discovery practices, the number one response given was “cooperating with opposing counsel.”

 Legal counsel likely fears what exists in their data, or the effort to review and produce.
 In reality, proactive retention with technology like our OneVault Multi-Data Archiving Platform can help organizations respond faster at lower cost because data can be found, and put into context while maintaining good records retention hygiene.